risingPhil/PokeMe64/README.md

 # Current Features
 - Inject Generation 1 Distribution event Pokémon into Gen 1 cartridges.
 In practice, this just means all kinds of variants of Mew.
 - Inject Generation 2 Distribution event Pokémon into Gen 2 cartridges.
-This includes the Pokémon Center New York (PCNY) Distribution event ones.
+This includes the Japanese and Pokémon Center New York (PCNY) Distribution event ones!
 - Inject GS Ball into an actual Pokémon Crystal gameboy cartridge
 - Teach Pikachu Surf/Fly on Gen 1 cartridges
 - You don't have to use the transfer pak in controller 1.
 You can have it in a separate controller if you want.
 But the UI is still controlled with controller 1.